-- Cycle (number of cycles for interval programs)
+- Cycle (number of cycles for interval exercise programs)

-As you can see from the photo below, the monitor is easy to ready and operates with only 5 buttons.
+As you can see from the photo above, the monitor is easy to read and operates with only 5 buttons.

-Th monitor will start-up after moving the handle or pressing a button.
+The monitor will start up after moving the handle or pressing a button.
 It will turn off after 20 seconds of inactivity.

 You will need 2 C batteries to operate (not included).
-There is a self-generating power aspect of the rower, which will help the batteries last longer.
+There is a self-generating power aspect to the rower, which will help the batteries last longer.

 To utilize the pulse feature, you will need a Polar heart rate monitor.
 The most common one on the market is the Polar H10 Heart Rate Monitor.

-One cool feature about the monitor is the 8 different programs.
-I’ll list them below with a brief description on each.
+One cool feature of the monitor is that it comes with 8 different exercise programs.
+I’ll list them below with a brief description of each.